This was written as a response to the latest #blogbattle monthly prompt which can be found here.

 ‘You’ll need to explain.’

-The picture of the meeting cleared, causing each attended to check their connection.
+The picture of the meeting cleared, causing each attendee to check their connection.
 In its place a speed up distillation of Des’s discoveries played out, with a commentary from the visitor.
 ‘What you’re seeing is exactly what Mr Halloran predicted.
 The figure is ensuring the President’s death.
-The previous visited had saved his life.’
+The previous visitor had saved his life.’

 Raina’s voice cut in.
 ‘Why the hell would you do that, if someone saved him?’

-‘Because, by living the history manipulator ensured a nuclear conflagration, the desolation of most of Europe, an economic collapse and the virtual destruction of democracy.
+‘Because by allowing the President to live, the history manipulator ensured a nuclear conflagration, the desolation of most of Europe, an economic collapse and the virtual destruction of democracy.
 It almost ruined the space time programme that unraveled the mysteries of time travel.’